memfault/interrupt/_posts/2019-12-11-reproducible-firmware-builds.md

 ### Why does it matter if the build is Reproducible?

 A common problem that arises when a build is not reproducible is the binary behaving differently for developers on the team.
 Debugging and supporting these kinds of issues can be a significant time sink.
 It's hard to debug a problem when you can't reproduce it yourself!
-Making builds reproducible can eliminate this class of problem and is the primary reason I reason I think reproducible builds are useful for embedded projects.
+Making builds reproducible can eliminate this class of problem and is the primary reason I think reproducible builds are useful for embedded projects.
 We'll explore an example of this type of problem in the next section.

 Having reproducible builds can also be helpful when trying to recreate the debug symbols for an image where the symbols were not preserved or to be able to re-generate a build that hasn't been updated in a while (e.g. an image used in the factory).